-On March 28, 2014, a purported stockholder class action was filed in the United States District Court for the Northern District of California against SolarCity and two of its officers.
+On March 28, 2014, a purported stockholder class action was filed in the U.S. District Court for the Northern District of California against SolarCity and two of its officers.
 The complaint alleges violations of federal securities laws, and seeks unspecified compensatory damages and other relief on behalf of a purported class of purchasers of SolarCity's securities from March 6, 2013 to March 18, 2014.
 After a series of amendments to the original complaint, the District Court dismissed the amended complaint and entered a judgment in our favor on August 9, 2016.
-The plaintiffs have filed a notice of appeal, and the parties anticipate a hearing on the appeal no earlier than November 2017.
-We believe that the claims are without merit and intend to defend against this lawsuit and appeal vigorously.
-We are unable to estimate the possible loss or range of loss, if any, associated with this lawsuit.
+The plaintiffs filed a notice of appeal, and on December 4, 2017, the Court heard oral argument on the appeal.
+On March 8, 2018, the Court upheld the District Court ruling of dismissal and judgment in our favor.
+The case is concluded.